US STOCKS-Wall St falls as tepid data adds to growth worries

 According to a Reuters survey of economists, nonfarm payrolls likely rose by 202,000 jobs in April after rising 215,000 in March.
 The unemployment rate is forecast holding steady at 5 percent.

-The S&P 500 posted 18 new 52-week highs and 6 new lows; the Nasdaq recorded 29 new highs and 61 new lows.
-(Additional reporting by Tanya Agrawal; Editing by Nick Zieminski)
+The S&P 500 index showed 16 new 52-week high and five new lows, while the Nasdaq recorded 25 new highs and 46 new lows.
+(Reporting by Tanya Agrawal; Editing by Anil D'Silva)

 * cleared 1 trillion in Mexican Peso interest rate swaps in a single day on January 12, 2017